argoproj/argo-cd/docs/developer-guide/running-locally.md

-# Running ArgoCD locally
+# Running Argo CD locally

-## Run ArgoCD outside of Kubernetes
+## Run Argo CD outside of Kubernetes

-During development, it might be viable to run ArgoCD outside of a Kubernetes cluster.
-This will greatly speed up development, as you don't have to constantly build, push and install new ArgoCD Docker images with your latest changes.
+During development, it might be viable to run Argo CD outside of a Kubernetes cluster.
+This will greatly speed up development, as you don't have to constantly build, push and install new Argo CD Docker images with your latest changes.

-You will still need a working Kubernetes cluster, as described in the [Toolchain Guide](toolchain-guide.md), where ArgoCD will store all of its resources and configuration.
+You will still need a working Kubernetes cluster, as described in the [Toolchain Guide](toolchain-guide.md), where Argo CD will store all of its resources and configuration.

-If you followed the [Toolchain Guide](toolchain-guide.md) in setting up your toolchain, you can run ArgoCD locally with these simple steps:
+If you followed the [Toolchain Guide](toolchain-guide.md) in setting up your toolchain, you can run Argo CD locally with these simple steps:

-### Install ArgoCD resources to your cluster
+### Install Argo CD resources to your cluster

 First push the installation manifest into argocd namespace: